What is Mobile Messaging and How Your Business Can Benefit From It

 When a customer's credit card declines and the subscription is unable to be renewed, reactivating their subscription can provide a challenge.

-Mobile messaging apps can allow being used to send notifications when cards are declined, which can be a more effective method for dunning than email communication.
+Mobile messaging apps can be used to send notifications when cards are declined, which can be a more effective method for dunning than email communication.

 14 Mobile Messaging Tips for Online Businesses